Goodrow helps Lightning beat Hurricanes 2-1 in series opener - WHIZ News

 The NHL had approved an increased attendance for PNC Arena with the installation of a 500-ton chiller to increase air flow while ensuring integrity of the ice despite the rising temperatures outside.

-Carolina had about 5,000 fans to close the regular season, then upped that to about 12,000 for the Nashville series after the state eased public-gathering and physical distancing restrictions.
+Carolina had about 5,000 fans to close the regular season, then upped that to about 12,000 for the Nashville series after the state eased COVID-19 restrictions.
 The official figure for Games 1 and 2 of this series is 16,299, roughly 87% of the building’s normal 18,680-fan capacity.

 STORM WARNING